corbosiny/Quadcopters/README.md

     6.Overall flight controller

     7. Test/callibration code for making sure the drone is functioning properly

+***NOTE: the zips are library implementation for the components, the .ino files are usually test code for the components once built***

 GPS related code for tracking/planning flight